Barabbas (1961 film): Plot

 Pontius Pilate offers to release either Jesus of Nazareth or Barabbas, in keeping with the Passover custom.
 The crowd gathered for the pardoning chooses Barabbas, and Jesus is condemned to crucifixion, while Barabbas is set free.
 Returning to his friends, Barabbas asks for his lover, Rachel.
 His friends inform him that Rachel has become a follower of Christ.
 Rachel soon returns, but she is not happy to see Barabbas, and they tussle physically.

 Barabbas witnesses the crucifixion of Jesus.
 As Jesus dies, the sky turns black, and Barabbas is shaken.
 He watches Christ's body sealed in the tomb.
 On the third morning, Barabbas finds the tomb open.
 Rachel tells him that Christ has risen, but Barabbas says it is an illusion or his followers have stolen the body.
 He visits the apostles; they do not know where he is, but also believe he is risen.

-Rachel preaches in Jerusalem about Christ Jesus himself and is stoned to death at the insistence of the priests.
+Rachel preaches in Jerusalem about Jesus Christ himself and is stoned to death at the insistence of the priests.
 Barabbas, guilt-ridden, returns to his criminal ways and tries to rob a caravan transporting several of the priests.
 When the robbery goes bad, Barabbas does not try to flee, and he is captured by Roman soldiers.
 The law forbids Pilate from executing someone who has previously been pardoned, so he sentences Barabbas to lifelong slavery in the sulfur mines of Sicily.

 Barabbas survives this hellish existence for the next twenty years.
 He is chained to Sahak, a Christian sailor who was sent to the mines for allowing slaves to escape.
 Sahak at first hates Barabbas for being pardoned instead of "the Master", but the two men eventually become friends.
 Over time, Sahak becomes too weak to work.
 As the guards are about to kill him, the mine is destroyed in an earthquake, with Sahak and Barabbas the only survivors.
 Julia, the superstitious wife of the local prefect, considers them blessed.
 The prefect is due to leave for Rome, having been appointed to the Senate.
 Julia insists that Barabbas and Sahak accompany him for good luck.